How to Set Up a WIFI Router?

 Placement for Your Router

-As any modem maker will advise you, the best spot to place your wireless modem is an open region in your home’s focal point.
+As any router manufacturer will advise, the best spot to place your wireless modem is an open region in your home’s focal point.
 This is ideal because the router will provide the most balanced coverage.

 It’s also a bit hard for the vast majority to do because you need to connect your modem to the broadband gateway that is provided by your internet service provider (ISP)

-You don’t have to move the gateway by any means; you can buy a cheap CAT5e or CAT6 wire to link the gateway’s ethernet port to the modem port so that you can place it out in the open.
+You don’t have to move the gateway; you can buy a cheap CAT5e or CAT6 wire to link the gateway’s ethernet port to the modem port and place it out in the open.

 Configure Your Wireless Modem Getaway

-Most ISPs give their clients a gateway that has modems built-in.
+Most ISPs provide their customers with a gateway that has a built-in router.

-Appallingly, these combined routers or modems usually are of less quality than independent routers, and none of the ISP-provided modems let you build mesh networks that have numerous wireless access points that enable you to hide your home with Wi-Fi.
+Appallingly, these combined routers or modems are usually of lower quality than independent routers, and none of the ISP-provided modems let you build mesh networks with numerous wireless access points, enabling you to hide your home with Wi-Fi.

-If your gateway has a combined modem, you’ll need to configure the gateway to restrict the modem and allow the unique IP address that the ISP allocates to your account (WAN IP) and all system traffic through to your new modem.
+If your gateway has a combined modem, you’ll need to configure the gateway to operate in bridge mode.
+This allows your router to handle all network management tasks and send the unique IP address that the ISP allocates to your account (WAN IP) and all system traffic to your new modem.

 Connect the Gateway to The New Router

-Switch off the gateway (unplug the power source if there’s no on/off button).
+Switch off the gateway (unplug the power source without an on/off button).

-If there is no ethernet wire connected to the gateway’s LAN port, the modem should come with an ethernet cable.
+If no ethernet wire is connected to the gateway’s LAN port, the modem should come with an ethernet cable.
 Use this cable to link the router to your gateway.

-Switch on your gateway and give it a moment or two for it to boot up.
+Switch on your gateway and take a moment or two to boot up.
 Then, plug in your modem’s power supply and turn it on.
 Wait for another moment or two for booting.

 Modify Your Routers Admin Interface Passcode

-Numerous modem makers avail smartphone applications to configure the modems.
-You can use this if your new modem has one.
-In some instances, this may be the only way you can configure the modem.
+Numerous modem makers offer smartphone applications for configuring modems.
+If your new modem has one, you can use it.
+Sometimes, this may be the only way you can configure the modem.

-If there’s no application, or if you prefer the modem’s web-based UI, link your laptop to the router by use of an ethernet cable.
+If there’s no application, or if you prefer the modem’s web-based UI, link your laptop to the router using an ethernet cable.

-Key in the modem’s IP address in your web browser and allow the page to launch.
-The modem’s IP address may be inscribed on the modem; it looks like; 192.168.1.1 or something comparative.
+Enter the router’s IP address into your web browser and allow the page to launch.
+The modem’s IP address may be inscribed on the modem; it looks like 192.168.1.1 or something comparable.

 Update the Modem Firmware

-Modem makers regularly release new firmware after they’ve dispatched a router model to clients.
+Router manufacturers frequently update firmware after dispatching a router model to clients.
 The new firmware may contain basic bug fixes, performance, and security upgrades.
 Therefore, ensure you have the most recent firmware version.

 Set A Passcode for Your Wi-Fi Connection

-A few routers come from the company with a pre-appointed Wi-Fi passcode inscribed on the actual modem.
-The rest will prompt you to create a passcode when you are primarily setting up the router.
+A few routers come from the company with a pre-appointed Wi-Fi passcode inscribed on the modem.
+The rest will prompt you to create a passcode while primarily setting up the router.

-Ensure you configure the router using the WPA2 encryption rather than the much older WEP (Wired Equivalent Passcode) undeniably unsafe and shouldn’t be used by anyone.
+Ensure you set your router to use WPA2 encryption instead of the outdated and less secure WEP (Wired Equivalent Privacy), which is undeniably unsafe and shouldn’t be used by anyone.

 Using the Wi-Fi

-If everything went as per the plan, you should be able to sign in to your new Wi-Fi link using the Wi-Fi passcode you just came up with.
-If your modem has a visitor grid, take complete advantage of this
+If everything goes as planned, you can sign in to your new Wi-Fi link using the Wi-Fi passcode you created.
+If your modem has a visitor grid, take complete advantage of this.

-This grid lets your visitors access the net while keeping them off from the rest of your grid, PCs, and storage devices linked to the network.
+This grid lets visitors access the net while keeping them off the rest of your grid, PCs, and storage devices linked to the network.

 Final Thought

-To sum it all up, setting up your Wi-Fi router is not that hard if you follow the steps that we have identified above.
+To sum it all up, setting up your Wi-Fi router is not that hard if you follow the steps identified above.

-You need to ensure that you set strong passwords during setup to ensure that data from the linked devices is not compromised.
+You need to set strong passwords during setup to ensure that data from the linked devices is not compromised.

 How to set up a new wifi router